-Section 3 reporting for the CDBG program is collected at the end of the Program Year and at the time of project completion.

 Section 3 reporting for the HOME and HTF programs is collected at the time of project completion, not at the end of Program Years.
+Section 3 reporting for the CDBG and CDBG-CV is collected at the time of project completion, not at the end of the Program Years.
+At that time, it is entered into IDIS.